gnousias/blink_detection_and_classification/README.md

 You are free to use those pretrained neural networks and code for any academic or non-academic purpose, provided that the code is redistributed as is, with the author credentials, and that the following paper is referenced:

-> G. Nousias, E. -K. Panagiotopoulou, K. Delibasis, A. M. Chaliasou, A. Tzounakou and G. Labiris, "Video-based eye blink identification and classification," in IEEE Journal of Biomedical and Health Informatics, doi: 10.1109/JBHI.2022.3153407.
+> G. Nousias, E.-K. Panagiotopoulou, K. Delibasis, A. M. Chaliasou, A. Tzounakou and G. Labiris, "Video-based eye blink identification and classification," in IEEE Journal of Biomedical and Health Informatics, doi: 10.1109/JBHI.2022.3153407.

 A short demo is provided where a sample image (close distance face image) is used to segment each area of eye in two categories, iris and sclera (also known as eyelids).
 In the [main](code/main.m) script, two .mat files are loaded.
 Those contain a pretrained instance of DeepLabv3+ neural network, each one for each category (iris and eyelids).